TWoolhouse/lboro_librarian/README.txt

-Requires: Python 3.10 & Matplotlib 3.5.0.
+Requires: Python 3.10 (Due to TypeAlias) & Matplotlib 3.5.0.
 Run menu.py
 Usage:
 	The 3 tabs on the side are search, checkout / return, and recommend respectively.